“Understanding our past is nothing but an understanding of ourselves.” Alaa Awad

-Born in Luxor, Egypt, in 1984, Alaa Awad lives and works between Cairo and Luxor.
-He graduated from Luxor Faculty of Fine Arts in 2004 and currently teaches in its department of mural painting.
+Born in Luxor in 1984, Alaa Awad lives and works between Cairo and Luxor.
+He graduated from the Luxor Faculty of Fine Arts in 2004 and currently teaches in its mural painting department.

 “I have always been impressed with Pharaonic art.
 All my murals are inspired by ancient Egyptian art, albeit with a modified and more contemporaneous feel.”

-In 2011, Alaa Awad took a break from teaching and came to Tahrir Square to take part in the January 25, 2011 Revolution.
+In 2011, Alaa Awad took a break from teaching and came to Tahrir Square to participate in the “25 January” Revolution.
 Soon, he started painting murals across the Square – neo-pharaonic, bold, vibrant, defiant murals that aimed at shaking the grounds and reminding protesters of their heritage and glorious past.

 “I came to support the revolution,” the artist says.
 “I have no other tool….art is my only weapon.”